 - Community Lunches: The community will meet for presentations and discussions over lunch (provided) on general topics such as networking, resume preparation, publicity, awards, and presentations to a lay audience.
-Participation at the opening and closing lunches are strongly encouraged (Monday, June 3, 2019, and Thursday, July 25, 2019). - Informal Meetings: Funding will be provided to purchase group breakfast so that related fields can meet on a weekly basis to discuss their needs and issues (tentatively Mondays at 9:00 am).
+Participation at the opening and closing lunches are strongly encouraged (Monday, June 1, 2020, and Thursday, July 24, 2020). - Informal Meetings: Funding will be provided to purchase group breakfast so that related fields can meet on a weekly basis to discuss their needs and issues (tentatively Wednesdays at 9:00 am).
 The discussions, developed by the participants, can include topics such as reading the primary literature, writing, ethics, graduate schools, poster preparation, and careers. - Networking Activities: Opportunities to network with no particular learning agenda, such as ice cream socials, sports, and weekend/evening activities.
-Activities will be planned just for students, just for faculty, and community wide. - End-of-program celebration: Students will present their scholarly achievements at a campus-wide poster session at some point during the first three weeks of Fall Semester (Tentatively, September 17, 2019 from 12:30 to 1:30 pm in Education room 212). - Post-program event: An opportunity during the following academic year to reunite and publicize MUSE projects in the greater TCNJ community.
+Activities will be planned just for students, just for faculty, and community wide. - End-of-program celebration: Students will present their scholarly achievements at a campus-wide poster session at some point during the first three weeks of Fall Semester (Tentatively, September 15, 2020 from 12:30 to 1:30 pm in BSC 100). - Post-program event: An opportunity during the following academic year to reunite and publicize MUSE projects in the greater TCNJ community.